Jackie Chan Stuntmaster

-Jackie Chan Stuntmaster, titled Jackie Chan's Stuntmaster in PAL's in-game menu, is a beat 'em up platform game developed by Radical Entertainment and published by Midway Home Entertainment for the PlayStation.
+Jackie Chan Stuntmaster (titled Jackie Chan's Stuntmaster in PAL's in-game menu) is a 2000 beat 'em up platform video game developed by Radical Entertainment for the PlayStation.
+Midway Games released it in North America while Sony Computer Entertainment released it in Europe.

 It stars martial artist Jackie Chan, who fights his way past numerous villains in different locations across New York City.

 Plot

 Jackie's grandfather (Fredrick) has been kidnapped and Jackie needs to get him back.
 This means fighting his way through New York City to get to him.
 Jackie also faces a number of different challenges in which the player must use a combination of moves to succeed.
 The game boasts 15 fully 3D levels with different environmental obstacles to cross.

 Development

 The game was showcased at E3 1999.
 While making the game, Radical Entertainment consulted Jackie at every point so as to give the game the feeling of a Jackie Chan film.
 This included using Jackie for motion capture, so that the character in the game was performing the same moves as the man himself.
 He also provided his voice for the game.
 Also, when the player completes the game with all of the golden dragons collected, a video is shown with Jackie talking about the game as well as behind-the-scenes footage during the motion capture.